-- Mode: Choose the operating mode of this input from the following modes. - Evac All: Launch EVAC message at all zones when activates.
-Default value. - Alert All: Launch ALERT message at all zones when activates. - Set Sys EMG: Sets the EMG mode at the system, but launches no message. - Disabled: Disable the input. - Supervision: It activates input monitoring.
-See section 2.2.3 Fire Panel Interface - N/C Mode: It changes the input activation polarity.
+- Evac All: Launch EVAC message at all zones when activates.
+Default value. - Alert All: Launch ALERT message at all zones when activates. - Set Sys EMG: Sets the EMG mode at the system, but launches no message. - Supervision: It activates input monitoring.
+See section 2.2.3 Fire Panel Interface . - N/C Mode: It changes the input activation polarity.
 If enabled, it will work in N/C mode (normally closed), otherwise it will work in N/O mode (normally open).